Mokshitha2007/bi0s_4weeks/base64.md

 Base64 is a way to convert data into text using only letters, numbers, and a few symbols (+ and /).

+**Base64 is a way to encode data using only letters, numbers, and a few symbols (+, /, =).
+It helps store or send data safely, especially over text-based systems like emails or URLs, by converting binary data into a readable format.**

 **Why Use Base64?** <br>
 Computers work with binary (0s and 1s), but humans prefer text.
 Some systems (like emails, URLs, and JSON) don’t allow raw binary data.
 Base64 encodes binary into a safe text format. <br>